Ihar-dev/rsschool-cv/cv.md

 ## Education
 Belarusian State University of Food and Chemical Technologies mechanical engineer.
 ## English Level
-B2 English level is proved by the EnglishScore certificate from British Council and I'm constantly working on my English language skills improving.
+B2 English level is proved by the EnglishScore certificate from British Council and I've been constantly working on my English language skills improving.